ourownstory/neural_prophet/README.md

 (Including the optional `-e` flag will install neuralprophet in "editable" mode, meaning that instead of copying the files into your virtual environment, a symlink will be created to the files where they are.)

-Additionally you must run `$ neuralprophet_dev_setup` in your console to run the dev-setup script which installs appropriate git hooks for testing etc.
+Additionally you must run `$ neuralprophet_dev_setup` in your console to run the dev-setup script which installs appropriate git hooks for Black and Unittests.

 ### Notes
 We deploy Black, the uncompromising code formatter, so there is no need to worry about style.
 Beyond that, where reasonable, for example for doicstrings, we follow the [Google Python Style Guide](http://google.github.io/styleguide/pyguide.html)